BalaclavaAM/SistemadeCarrerasSQL-MTA/README.md

      - Play 25 simultaneous races on the server.

      - Optimized and safe resource.

+     - It saves the records of a race :).

     Commands:
      - /cargarcarrera: Opens the Race Loader GUI